 How many scans can Camilla do in one day and how frequently do I visit practices?

 Some practices I am at weekly, some monthly and others more sporadically – I am happy with all of these scenarios.
-Grouping scans onto one day is useful, particularly in Covid-19 times.
-I currently only visit one practice a day, so I can ensure no cross-contamination between practices.
+Grouping scans onto one day is useful as I usually only visit one practice a day.
 My maximum is about 8 scans in a day, but it does depend on the cases.

 What further information do we need to discuss?

 I currently have a waiting list for new practices to join - please join the waiting list here.
 Please also take a look at the list of peripatetic ultrasonographers to see if someone is available near you.

 I’ve got all the information – how do I book?